GerritCodeReview/plugins_task/src/main/resources/Documentation/task.md

 an additional 'applicable' property is included in each task output to indicate whether the task actually met its applicability criteria or not.

+**\-\-@PLUGIN@\-\-preview**

+This switch is meant as a debug switch for previewing changes to task configs.
+This switch outputs tasks as if the supplied change were already merged.
+This makes it possible to preview the effect of proposed changes before going live with them.
+More than one change may be previewed together.

 When tasks are appended to changes, they will have a "task" section under the plugins section like below: